There’s Trouble, I Say Trouble, Right Here in the Video Game Arcade

-U.S. arcade operators face a slump heading into 1983.
+U.S. video game arcade operators face a slump heading into 1983.
 After a decade of wild expansion, there are about 1,375,000 video game machines installed in over 10,000 locations, earning 87 percent of the coin-op industry’s total revenue of $8.9 billion.
 This seems good on the surface, but the influx of game makers is splitting up the pie, and average weekly takes by video games has plummeted 22 percent, down to $109 per machine compared to $140 per week the previous year.
-Operators are starting to tighten their belts and order fewer cabinets, with sales of video coin-op machines dropping from $1 billion in 1981 to $700 million in 1982.
+Operators are starting to tighten their belts and order fewer cabinets, with sales of video coin-op machines having dropped from $1 billion in 1981 to $700 million in 1982.
 Experts know that the coin-op video game business needs to innovate to survive.